 It certainly can’t hurt.
 Employers have been known to pull the credit reports of potential hires for a variety of reasons.
 In some cases they’re simply trying to verify the identity of the person.
 In others, they may be looking for signs of stability.

 It should be noted that while employers can legally perform a credit check on you, they can not get your actual credit score number.
-As such, improving your credit report specifically for appearances’ sake as opposed to doing so to improve your credit score, will likely involve tackling it in different ways.

 Can I Repair My Credit On My Own?